Mikaela Shiffrin sets World Cup skiing record with 87th win

 The race took place at a venue where many key moments in Shiffrin’s career happened.
 At the Swedish lakeside resort, she earned her first World Cup win in 2012 and took slalom gold at the 2019 world championships to become the first skier to win the world title in one discipline four times in a row.

-However, Are was also the place where she sustained a knee injury that kept her away from the slopes for two months in the 2015-16 season, and where she was due to race again in March 2020 after the death of her father the previous month, but those races were called off because of the coronavirus pandemic.
+However, Are was also the place where she sustained a knee injury that kept her away from the slopes for two months in the 2015-16 season, and where she was due to race again in March 2020 after the death of her father the previous month, but those races were called off on short notice after Shiffrin's arrival in Sweden because of the coronavirus pandemic.

+Shiffrin is set to compete in three more races this season at next week’s World Cup Finals in Soldeu, Andorra.

+While she planned to skip Wednesday's downhill, she will race in a super-G the following day, and in a slalom and GS during the weekend.

 More AP skiing: https://apnews.com/hub/skiing and https://twitter.com/AP_Sports